survivejs/react-book/manuscript/drafts/debugging_webpack.md

-# Debugging Webpack
+# Debugging webpack

-TBD: discuss debugging strategies here, ie. how to deal with errors that Webpack emits
+TBD: discuss debugging strategies here, ie. how to deal with errors that webpack emits